 - Hours of Operation.
 Operating hours of the Club will be determined by the Club and will be set with the sole purpose of serving the Members and Guests in mind.

 - Sale of Goods.
-No articles of any kind shall be exposed for sale on Club property and no subscription papers shall be circulated nor advertisements displayed, except those pertaining to items available to the Members in the Clubhouse and Golf Pro Shop.
+No articles or services of any kind shall be exposed for sale on Club property and no subscription papers shall be circulated nor advertisements displayed, except those pertaining to items available to the Members and guests in the Clubhouse and Golf Pro Shop.

 - Children.
 Except as otherwise stated herein, all children under the age of 10 must be accompanied by an adult at all times when the child is practicing at the practice facility.
 The adult is responsible at all times for the behavior and safety of the child.
 Children must be 7 years old to be on the golf course.
 Children under the age of 7 are not permitted in a golf cart.
 Children under the age of 7 are not permitted on a golf cart.
 Children ages 7 to 9 may play golf on the golf course if they are currently enrolled in the Ballantrae Junior Golf Program or have the approval of a Ballantrae PGA Professional and must be accompanied by an adult at all times.
 Children 10 years of age and older may play on the golf course and must be accompanied by an adult at all times while on the golf course until they are 13 years old.

 - Adult shall mean a person 21 years of age or older.

 - Non-Smoking Facility.
 The Ballantrae clubhouse is a non-smoking facility.

 - Conduct.
 Good conduct must be observed by Members and Guests at all times at the Club.
 All Members are responsible for the conduct of their Family and Guests.